IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

 # ChatGPT as RecSys

-In a parallel work inspired by the P5 model, a group of authors used ChatGPT as a general purpose RecSys in a few-shot or zero-shot setting.
+In a parallel work inspired by the P5 model, a group of authors used [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT){:target="_blank"} as a general purpose RecSys in a few-shot or zero-shot setting.

 This approach explores whether extensive linguistic and world knowledge can be effectively transferred to recommendations.
 In a zero-shot scenario, the model receives